worksona/sat-sol-sim/demo/README.md

-# Solar System API Demos
+# sat-sol-sim API Demos

-This directory contains comprehensive examples and demonstrations of the Solar System API capabilities.
+This directory contains comprehensive examples and demonstrations of the sat-sol-sim API capabilities.

 ## Demo Files